Dev.to Feed Widget for Website. No-code - Poper

 Use cases

-Where Dev.to Feed Widget: Embed DEV Community Articles, Tags and Series on Any Site actually moves the needle
+Where Dev.to Feed Widget: Embed a DEV Community User Feed on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding Dev.to Feed Widget: Embed DEV Community Articles, Tags and Series on Any Site on their site.
+Four buyer types who get the most lift from embedding Dev.to Feed Widget: Embed a DEV Community User Feed on Any Site on their site.

 Tutorial author workflow with laptop showing fenced code block on screen, screen-recording session in progress with REC indicator, step-by-step diagram showing Setup → Code → Test → Deploy → Recap, and a #tutorial tag pill